mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/whats-new/index.md

 Most plugins are already compatible when running in .NET Core without any recompilation, but in the case of any incompatibilities you may need to update your plugin.

+For more details, see [Moving to .NET 7](/guides/rhinocommon/moving-to-dotnet-7).

 Also, we've updated the [Rhino Visual Studio Extension](https://github.com/mcneel/RhinoVisualStudioExtensions/releases) for both Windows and Mac.

 And, there is an all new [RhinoCommon API Reference](https://developer.rhino3d.com/api/rhinocommon/html/R_Project_RhinoCommon.htm) online.